Ousted CDC director testifies she was fired for resisting pressure from RFK Jr.

 "Even under pressure, I could not replace evidence with ideology," Monarez told members of the Senate Committee on Health, Education, Labor and Pensions on Wednesday.
 "Vaccine policy should be guided by evidence and credible science."

-Monarez rejected Secretary Kennedy claims – outlined in a Wall Street Journal op-ed and reiterated during a congressional hearing last week – that she was fired because she was not a "trustworthy person."
+Monarez rejected Secretary Kennedy claims – outlined in a Wall Street Journal op-ed and reiterated during a congressional hearing in early September – that she was fired because she was not a "trustworthy person."

 In her testimony, Monarez described a string of events that she said eventually led to her dismissal, including her clash with Kennedy over changes to an influential CDC committee that issues recommendations on vaccines.